 Tiny piping is a pretty and inexpensive design element that also provides structural stability.
 Pre-made piping is wonderful, but it’s also easy to cover cord and make your own – that way you can use any fabric you want.
 Here are some tips and tricks to making piped binding neatly and precisely as shared by Sue Pennington Stewart in our May/June 2011 issue of Sew Beautiful:

-1. Choose the tiniest filler cord you can find, such as baby piping cord from Martha Pullen Company.
+1. Choose the tiniest filler cord you can find, such as baby piping cord.
 Small cord means smoother curves and less bulk.
 I have even used crochet cotton or size 3 perle cotton as filler cord.

 2. Cut bias strips of fabric to cover cord.
 Cut at least 1 inch wide for a 1/4-inch seam allowance, or at least 1-1/2 inches wide for a 1/2-inch seam allowance.
 Wider is easier!